Preston Grasshoppers R.F.C.: History

 At the end of the 2015–16 Season Preston Grasshoppers accepted an offer from the RFU to replace the grass surface at Lightfoot Green Lane with an artificial 3G pitch.
 The terms of the agreement mean that the RFU have exclusive use of the pitch for the next thirty years.

 In 2017–18 the club made an immediate return to National 2 North by winning the Northern Premier League at the first attempt.
-Under head coach Paul Arnold, the side were the stand out side in the division with number 8 Matthew Lamprey scoring 32 league tries during the campaign to set a new club record for tries in a league season, beating the previous best of 27 set by Michael Lough in the 1998–99 National 2 North championship winning season.
+Under longstanding Director of Rugby Gareth Dyer and head coach Paul Arnold, the side were the stand-out side in the division with number 8 Matthew Lamprey scoring 32 league tries during the campaign to set a new club record for tries in a league season, beating the previous best of 27 set by Michael Lough in the 1998–99 National 2 North championship winning season.

 After a mid-table finish in National 2 North in the 2018–19 season, the club suffered an injury decimated season that resulted in relegation in a shortened season due to the COVID-19 pandemic.
 No play was available at all in the 2020–21 season due to the pandemic but the team rebounded to National Two by finishing runners-up in the Northern Premier Division in the 2021–22 season.
 They also won the Lancashire Cup to crown a superb season.

-Joel Unsworth succeeded Arnold as head coach for the 2022-23 season.
+Joel Unsworth succeeded Arnold as head coach for the 2022-23 season whilst Director of Rugby Gareth Dyer also departed after 15 years in the role.
+Alex Keay returned to the role and after a poor start to the season, Keay also assumed the Head Coach role.
 Grasshoppers now compete in the restructured National League 2 North.